Chart and Kathairos Expand Par - GuruFocus.com

-ATLANTA, June 14, 2023 (GLOBE NEWSWIRE) -- Chart Industries, Inc. (: GTLS), a leading global engineering design and manufacturer of highly engineered equipment servicing multiple applications in the clean energy and industrial gas markets, today announced the furthering of its partnership and contract with Calgary-based cleantech company, Kathairos, which already included Chart’s MicroBulk tanks to now include products such as Orca™ Delivery Systems.
-Kathairos has also agreed to extend their contract with Chart for a minimum of two more years.
+CALGARY, AB, June 15, 2023 /PRNewswire/ - Chart Industries, Inc. (NYSE: GTLS), a leading global engineering design and manufacturer of highly engineered equipment servicing multiple applications in the clean energy and industrial gas markets, today announced the furthering of its partnership and contract with Calgary-based cleantech startup, Kathairos Solutions, which already included Chart's MicroBulk tanks to now include products such as Orca™ Delivery Systems.
+The two companies have agreed to extend their contract for a minimum of two more years.

 To date, our combined solution has helped to mitigate 21.69 million standard cubic ft (SCF) of methane emissions and eliminated 20,132.55 metric tons of CO2 equivalent emissions from our customers' operations.